-Gap insurance (or GAP insurance, where GAP stands for "guaranteed auto protection") and loan/lease coverage may be the 2 most important car insurance coverages you've never heard of.
+Gap insurance and loan/lease coverage may be the most 2 important car insurance coverages you've never heard of.

 Some drivers assume comprehensive and collision coverage offers full protection if their car is stolen or totaled.
 But if they're financing or leasing a new car and experience a total loss, they could be in for a rude awakening.